 The project with the UK's Satellite Applications Catapult is the first project of its kind for the company.
 "We secured the contract because of our in-depth knowledge of how to reduce bioburden but also, very importantly, how to deliver the project in the most efficient and effective way," Lichfield says.

-Lichfield’s team took home top awards at this years’ BVCA Yorkshire & North East Management Team Awards.
-Pictured with Lichfield are Dan Rosinke of awards' sponsor Grant Thornton, and Owen Trotter, Managing Partner of Key Capital Partners who Chaired the judging panel
+Lichfield’s team took home top prizes at this years’ BVCA Yorkshire & North East Management Team Awards.
+Pictured with Lichfield are Dan Rosinke of awards' sponsor Grant Thornton, and Owen Trotter, Managing Partner of Key Capital Partners who chaired the judging panel

 The Satellite Applications Catapult is creating the Disruptive Innovation for Space Centre (DISC) to tackle several critical challenges facing the UK space industry.
 DISC will provide equipment and expertise to enable companies to accelerate the process of creating innovative products and grow their businesses.

 "Currently, SMEs are restricted in the availability of hi-tech laboratory space, as the design, manufacturing and test equipment is consistently too expensive to both acquire and maintain.
 While generic small-scale manufacturing capability exists in the UK, the lack of association of such capabilities with specialist digital and radio frequency test equipment required severely constrains the ability of SMEs to innovate," Lichfield explains.
 "The DISC addresses these challenges by providing access to capabilities that integrate digital design, rapid prototyping, automated testing and manufacturing technologies."